miguelpaz/jlab/cartodb_basics_tutorial.md

-# Making a chart in CartoDB without geodata
+# Making a chart in CartoDB without geolocation data

 Making charts is one of the coolest things in data journalism.
 It is really a good way to visualize data about places, that sometimes it just won’t fit a normal type of chart.